kaelzhang/neuron-router/README.md

 If the given `pathname` matches the `router.location`, neuron-router will search the local file within `router.root`, and if found, the `filename` of the found file will be passed to `callback`.
-Otherwise, `filename` will be `null`, and if `router.by_pass` or `config.by_pass` is defined,
+Otherwise, `filename` will be `null`, and if `router.by_pass` or `config.by_pass` is defined, the resolved fallback url will passed to `callback` as the second parameter.

 ##### router.root `path`